navad/dockerim/README.md

 * `dockerim run ...` Intercepts `docker run` command and updates the current container variable accordingly

-* `dockerim set` - Sets/Overrides the current container id.
+* `dockerim set <id|index>` - Sets/Overrides the current container id.
 This can be either a complete new docker container id.
     - `dockerim set 48646005b86e` would set the current container to be `48646005b86e`
     - `dockerim set 0` would set the current container id to first container found when running `docker ps`